TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

   create   spec/spec_helper.rb
 ```

 Run the tests from your terminal by using the `rspec` command, which will return "No examples found."
 That really shouldn't surprise you, because we haven't written any tests yet.
-If you're still shocked... maybe take a short break, or come say hello to us in our [Discord](https://discord.gg/fbFCkYabZB) back-end channel.
+If you're still shocked... maybe take a short break, or come say hello to us in [our Discord server](https://discord.gg/fbFCkYabZB)!

 ```bash
 No examples found.